How to Turn Off AI Overviews in Google Search Results

 I think Google AI Overview has more room for improvement before it can be used standalone.
 So, turning it off helps you do your research on your own and avoid AI bias, if any.

-Can You Turn Off AI Overview Completely?
+Can You Disable AI Overview on Google?

 Here’s how to manage AI Overview on desktop browsers like Chrome, Edge, Firefox, or Safari.